vic-ma/howtodismantle.github.io/_posts/2023-09-20-Peakboard-Hub-Online-Using-lists-to-store-sensor-data.md

 Here's how we set up this data source:

 1. We set the reload state to *On Startup*.
-This is because we will have a script reload this data source each time new sensor data is written to the PBHO list.
+Later on, we will have a script handle the periodic reloading.
 2. We click *Load lists* to load all the lists that are available in PBHO.
 3. We select `AirConditionerLogs`.
-It will automatically select all the columns, which is what we want.
 4. We sort this data source by `ID`, in descending order.
-The `ID` of each row in a PBHO list is just an auto-increment counter.
-So this will sort our data by newest row first.
+This gets us the newest rows first.
-5. We set 5 as the maximum number of rows this data source will fetch.
-This is because later on, we will only display 5 at a time in our table control.
-And so, it makes no sense to download the entire PBHO list into our Peakboard Box, as it can grow quite large.
+5. We set 5 as the maximum number of rows to fetch, since we'll only display 5 at a time.
 6. We press *Load data* to see a preview of the PBHO list.
-And now our data source is ready.

 ![image](/assets/2023-09-20/040.png)